hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

 * `tag` -
   (Optional)
   Regex of tags to match.
 Specify only one of branch or tag.

+The `pubsub_config` block supports:

+* `subscription` -
+  Output only.
+Name of the subscription.

+* `topic` -
+  (Required)
+  The name of the topic from which this subscription is receiving messages.

+* `service_account_email` -
+  (Optional)
+  Service account that will make the push request.

+* `state` -
+  Potential issues with the underlying Pub/Sub subscription configuration.
+  Only populated on get requests.

+The `webhook_config` block supports:

+* `secret` -
+  (Required)
+  Resource name for the secret required as a URL parameter.

+* `state` -
+  Potential issues with the underlying Pub/Sub subscription configuration.
+  Only populated on get requests.

 The `build` block supports: